SerhiiMyronets/homelab/00-prerequisite/README.md

 This tells your system to forward all traffic for the cluster (192.168.100.x) through the Proxmox host.

-This routes cluster traffic through your Proxmox box.

 ---

-Ready? ➡️ Move on to [01-infrastructure](../01-infrastructure/) to start deploying your cluster!
+Ready? ➡️ Move on to [01-infrastructure](../01-infrastructure/README.md) to start deploying your cluster!